-Casts and Evolution
+Castes and Evolution

 Yes and no.

 Just as there are subtle connections between phenotype and extended phenotype, I can say that my cell phone memory is an extended phenotype of my brain; we should understand that all boundaries are borderline.
 There are BORDERS, there are Borders, and there are borders.
 The phenotypic boundary between my brain and my cell phone capacity is much smaller than the boundary between your cell phone and mine.
-The natural border between two species is harder to cross (inbreeding is rare and rarely produces anything that can adapt to the environment), but that doesn’t mean there aren’t boundaries between casts.
+The natural border between two species is harder to cross (inbreeding is rare and rarely produces anything that can adapt to the environment), but that doesn’t mean there aren’t boundaries between castes.

 Inbreeding between castes is fairly common and largely effective does not mean that there are no boundaries.

-More importantly, however, if boundaries between casts are understood as gravity, as a property of nature, immediately such boundaries cease to represent something bad, something that must be crossed if one is to act as a free human being.
+More importantly, however, if boundaries between castes are understood as gravity, as a property of nature, immediately such boundaries cease to represent something bad, something that must be crossed if one is to act as a free human being.

 Gravity is horizontal

 Gravity is not a burden.
 Without gravity, we cannot jump, we cannot drive a car, and our bodies cannot evolve without gravity.
-Casts play a similar role in evolution.
+Castes play a similar role in evolution.
 I can’t be a good consultant if I feel and act like a banker at the same time.
 I have to evolve (identity) within the confines of counselling if I want to be a good consultant.
 If a good car washer is needed and not a consultant, then the car washer is much higher in rank than I am as a consultant.

 That is, there are no higher or lower ranks (castes) in a society.
-There are only needed and less needed ranks/professions/casts.
+There are only needed and less needed ranks/professions/castes.
 The car washer would fail (not adapt well to the environment) if he aspired to become a consultant or a banker if he aspired to “move up”; because there is no “up”.
-All casts are on the same horizontal line.
+All castes are on the same horizontal line.
 Ten thousand years ago, there were only a few of them, and now there are hundreds.
 Horizontal.
 Each is equally important to the human species, just as the brain is no more important to humans than the liver.
 In the brain, the frontal cortex is no more critical than the thalamus, and the neuron is no more critical than the neurotransmitter.

-Casts and Evolutionary Stable Strategy
+Castes and Evolutionary Stable Strategy

 We know from evolutionary theory and practice that there are always boundary crossings.
 If there are no such boundary crossings, such an ecosystem freezes because it cannot adapt to the changes in the environment, and it slowly dies out.
 If there are too many boundary crossings, such an ecosystem cannot stabilize its mutations (like cancer), becomes chaotic, and dies even faster.
 Finding an evolutionarily stable strategy (ESS) regarding such mutations (boundary crossings) is the “goal” of any ecosystem.
 (We know there are no goals in evolution.)
-There is a need for “new blood” (mutation) in any caste, but too many mutations will not allow such a cast to develop a stable “know-how” of its cast.
+There is a need for “new blood” (mutation) in any caste, but too many mutations will not allow such a caste to develop a stable “know-how” of its caste.

-I can evolve into a pretty good consultant because I am the son of a father and mother from a different cast.
+I can evolve into a pretty good consultant because I am the son of a father and mother from a different caste.
 Still, I could have done much better if my mental, tactile, and knowledge had been supported by a stack of consultants family meme heritage.
-It is not the best evolutionary strategy for any ecosystem to have individuals choose their role ( cast ) in that ecosystem after they have reached the highest point of their mental and physical potential.
+It is not the best evolutionary strategy for any ecosystem to have individuals choose their role ( caste ) in that ecosystem after they have reached the highest point of their mental and physical potential.
 A cell in a tumour feels extremely good, but that feeling is not shared by the body that houses that cell.
 Likewise, an individual who has the freedom to choose his or her profession feels good.
 But from an evolutionary perspective, a society (ecosystem) with more substantial barriers between castes is evolutionarily much more stable than one that allows individuals to break barriers as they see fit.

-So: casts are beneficial when understood conservatively.
+So: castes are beneficial when understood conservatively.